 Distressing Furniture: 6 Techniques Anyone Can Do

-So, whether you are a beginner or an experienced DIYer, you will be able to distress your furniture like a pro!
-Get more painting techniques for furniture here!
+With these painting techniques for furniture, whether you are a beginner or an experienced DIYer, you’ll be able to distress your furniture like a pro!

 black painted and distressed dresser with stained wood top